-But it's very different when you're on the other side of the equation, i.e. relying (hoping?) for your site to show up for relevant search results and then getting people to stay on your site long enough to become a lead.
+But it's very different when you're on the other side of the equation, i.e. relying (hoping?) for your site to come up for relevant search results and then getting people to stay on your site long enough to become a lead.

-OK, now consider this - how long does searching take?
+Now consider this - how long does all this take?